 Who is the ENGIE Group’s Ombudsman?

-Elisabeth Trocard was appointed Independent Ombudsman for the ENGIE Group on September 1, 2025.
-She succeeds Jean-Pierre Hervé, who served as Independent Ombudsman for the ENGIE Group since July 1, 2014.
+Elisabeth Trocard was appointed independent Ombudsman for ENGIE Group on September 1, 2025.
+She succeeds Jean-Pierre Hervé, who served as Independent Ombudsman for ENGIE Group since July 1, 2014.

 She brings to consumers the benefit of 25 years of expertise in the energy sector and in managing relationships with both B2C and B2B clients of the ENGIE Group.
 She also contributes her active experience in amicable dispute resolution and her attentive listening to stakeholders to this independent role within the ENGIE Group.